 Key Facts

-Court Federal District Court of Arizona
+Court U.S. Court of Appeals for the Ninth Circuit, on appeal from the Federal District Court of Arizona

 Docket No.